Giiinger/Elog_bot/README.md

     Starts the bot and displays a welcome message with instructions.

   * `/register <counselor_email>`
-    Registers the professional counselor's email address where conversation logs will be sent.
+    Registers the counselor's email address where conversation logs will be sent.

       * **Example**: `/register my_counselor@example.com`

   * `/send_logs <start_date> <end_date>`
     Exports the conversation history and summary for the specified date range, zips it, and sends a secure download link to the registered counselor's email.
-The user receives an OTP required for the download.
+The user receives an OTP required for the download and should let the counselor know the password to open.

       * **Example**: `/send_logs 2025-01-01 2025-01-31`